iannguyen/BesTris/README.md

 - Points are rewarded for every Termino you place, every line cleared, and bonus points per additional line cleared.

 JUST PLAY IT!

+### Todo

+- Allow moves to be chained together for additional points.
+- Add `next piece` canvas.
+- Add difficulty presets from the start.